leonardoRd/reviewing-a-pull-request/READMENUEVO.md

 1. Press the space bar to begin.
 2. Use the up and down arrow keys to rotate the shape.
 3. Use the left and right arrow keys to position the shape.
-4. asdasd
-5. The goal is to create complete rows with no empty spaces.
+4. The goal is to create complete rows with no empty spaces.
-6. When completed, the rows will disappear.
+5. When completed, the rows will disappear.
-7. To pause the game, just press the space bar again.
+6. To pause the game, just press the space bar again.

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_